These documents must be filled out in order to document progress through the programme. They appear in the order in which they are typically required.

 Example of how a defense examining committee might be composed.

-A countdown starting four weeks prior tothe projected oral exam date.
+A countdown starting eight weeks prior to the projected oral exam date.

 A countdown starting six weeks prior to projected degree completion date.